-Murder accused holds children hostage in UP's Farrukhabad, lobs grenade at cops
+Murder accused holds children hostage in UP's Farrukhabad

 Lucknow, Jan 30: As many as 20 children and a few women have been held hostage at a house in Uttar Pradesh's Farrukhabad.
+Hours later, he released a six-month-old girl by handing her over to his neighbour from a balcony, even as the crisis continued late into the night at Kasaria village.

 Commandos have been rushed to the spot, Director General of Police (DGP) O P Singh said.